Skip to main content

 In New York City, Dera is a useful pick when the decision is less about a narrow craving and more about a broad meal built around Pakistani, Indian, Bangladeshi, Nepali cooking.
 Its New York Times Best Restaurants in New York City recognition from 2025 is a credible marker, but the most practical reason to go is the range of cuisines represented.

 Prioritize it when the group wants flexibility.
-Dera is listed with a casual dress code and long daily hours, running 10 AM–12 AM Monday through Thursday and 10 AM–1 AM Friday through Sunday.
+Dera has a casual dress code and long daily hours, running 10 AM–12 AM Monday through Thursday and 10 AM–1 AM Friday through Sunday.
 Compared with JACKSON DINER, Raja Sweets & Fast Food, Unidentified Flying Chickens - JH, Sake Bar By Zabb, or Phayul, it is best framed as a Dera-specific choice for Pakistani, Indian, Bangladeshi, Nepali cooking rather than as a single-specialty stop.

 A better repeat visit than a single-dish errand

 The case for coming back is variety.
-The listed cuisine mix covers several lanes, which makes Dera more flexible than a tightly focused outing.
+Its cuisine mix covers several lanes, which makes Dera more flexible than a tightly focused outing.
 That matters most for groups: after one visit, the smarter move is to return with people who may not all want the same thing and use the meal to explore the breadth of the restaurant.

-Because verified details do not specify signature dishes, service format, takeout, delivery, or dietary accommodations, the safest way to plan is around the confirmed basics: Dera is a casual New York City restaurant serving Pakistani, Indian, Bangladeshi, Nepali food, with late hours every day and especially late closing times on Friday through Sunday.
+Dera is a casual New York City restaurant serving Pakistani, Indian, Bangladeshi, Nepali food, with late hours every day and especially late closing times on Friday through Sunday.

 Use it for range, not ceremony